Dispersion of activity at an active-passive nematic interface: Dispersion of the activity

 \section{Dispersion of the activity}

-In this section, we investigate how the dispersion of activity depends on the largest initial activity and on the aligning parameter of the system.
-For comparison, we start by calculating the dispersion of a passive concentration field that does not affect the velocity field in the active system.
+In this section, we investigate how the dispersion of the activity field depends on the activity strength and on the aligning parameter of the system.
+For comparison, we start by calculating the dispersion of an inert solute which is passively transportated (i.e. it does not produce active stresses) by an active turbulent fluid (which is rendered active by a distinct source of activity).